Varadarajant/lambdaserver/README.md

 # Why Lambda as HTTP Server
-This really a valid question to ask.
+This is really a valid question to ask.
 I had a unique challenge of having a static web site connecting to a API server.
 However, API server is proprietary and cannot enable CORS in that server.
 One way I thought about this is having a Lambda based HTTP Server behind the same AWS ALB that serves API server traffic.

 # High Level Architecture where this Lambda HTTP server can be used
 ![image info](./img/LambdaServer.png)